 An opt-in discount is a deal that users get in exchange for “participating” in some way.
 It is most commonly used when companies ask visitors to enter their email addresses to receive a discount code.

 When customers know they will get a valuable deal in return for something so simple, they’ll likely be more willing to share their email addresses.
 Once you get this information, you can send visitors crucial marketing materials such as newsletters and promotional offers.

 The good news is that pretty much any business can use opt-in discounts as an incentive, regardless of the type of product or services they offer.
 For example, Edible Arrangements offers 15 percent off an order in exchange for email signup:

-Our tool enables you to recruit wholesale customers using customizable forms.
-This way, you’re able to ask buyers for their email addresses and then send them a discount reward for signing up.
+Our tool lets you recruit wholesale customers using customizable forms.
+This way, you can ask buyers for their email addresses and then send them a discount reward for signing up.

 2. Abandoned cart email offers